 In Rhode Island police are protected by what’s known as the Law Enforcement Officers Bill of Rights, a state law that dictates a special process for discipline.
 Anything more severe than a two day suspension requires a hearing by a three-board panel – one of whom is selected by the accused.

 While a felony conviction would trump this law, there are untold examples of officer misconduct that go unpunished because of it, says Providence Public Safety Commission Steve Pare.

 “It’s antiquated and doesn’t serve the purpose it was intended to,” he told RI Future.
 “It goes against the ethical standards and values of police departments.”

-Rhode Island is one of just of 14 states to have a LEOBoR law, The others are: California, Delaware, Florida, Illinois, Kentucky, Louisiana, Maryland, Minnesota, Nevada, New Mexico, Virginia, West Virginia and Wisconsin, according to a report by the Marshall Project., which says Rhode Island’s law is the most “officer-friendly version” in the nation.
+Rhode Island is one of just of 14 states to have a LEOBoR law, The others are: California, Delaware, Florida, Illinois, Kentucky, Louisiana, Maryland, Minnesota, Nevada, New Mexico, Virginia, West Virginia and Wisconsin, according to a report by the Marshall Project, which says Rhode Island’s law is the most “officer-friendly version” in the nation.

 Pare concurred.
-“No other state in the country has these kinds of protections,” said.
+“No other state in the country has these kinds of protections,” he said.
 “They may have varying protections but no where else in the country is both protection and process spelled out in state law.”

-“The Law Enforcement Officers Bill of Rights has the same relationship to a real bill of rights that the Patriot Act has to a real patriot,” wrote Georgetown law professor Paul Butler in the New York Times this June.
+“The Law Enforcement Officers Bill of Rights has the same relationship to a real Bill of Rights that the Patriot Act has to a real patriot,” wrote Georgetown law professor Paul Butler in the New York Times this June.
 “The real Bill of Rights — the one enshrined in the United States Constitution — actually limits the power of government, including the police.”